kiarazhu/Seven-Segment-Display/README.md

 ### Using a 7-bit Binary Input

-Since 99 in binary is 0b1100011, we need a 7-bit binary input (we are using switches S0-S6 to determine the number to dispay, so 7 is the perfect number of bits!).
+Since we are now displaying 0 to 99 (0000000 to 1100011), we need a 7-bit binary input; we will use switches S0-S6.